‘The Brady Bunch’ Finally Gets A Toilet After 50 Years

-It’s been 50 years since The Brady Bunch premiered on ABC and introduced the world to newlyweds Mike and Carol Brady and their six kids from their previous marriages.
-The supersized clan had a groovy house – dad Mike (Robert Reed) was an architect who designed the pad – but for some reason, the pad only included one jack-and-jill style bathroom for all six kids to share.
+It’s been 50 years since The Brady Bunch premiered on ABC and introduced the world to newlyweds Mike and Carol Brady, and their six kids from their previous marriages.
+The supersized clan had a groovy house – dad Mike (Robert Reed) was an architect who designed the pad – but for some reason, the home only included one Jack-and-Jill style bathroom for all six kids to share.
 Even worse, it didn’t have a toilet!

 Five decades later, HGTV has come to the rescue with A Very Brady Renovation.
-The home design show follows the six, now-adult Brady Bunch kids — Barry Williams (Greg), Maureen McCormick (Marcia), Christopher Knight (Peter), Eve Plumb (Jan), Mike Lookinland (Bobby) and Susan Olsen (Cindy – as they renovate the Studio City, Calif. home that was used for the exterior shots on the ABC sitcom.
+The home design show follows the six, now-adult Brady Bunch kids — Barry Williams (Greg), Maureen McCormick (Marcia), Christopher Knight (Peter), Eve Plumb (Jan), Mike Lookinland (Bobby), and Susan Olsen (Cindy) — as they renovate the Studio City, California home that was used for the exterior shots on the ABC sitcom.
 And the best part is, this time around, they sprung for a toilet!

 Eve Plumb, who played middle child Jan Brady on the series, explained that back in the day, toilets were a no-no on TV.